 Daylight Savings Time | When to Change the Clocks in London

-British Summer Time (BST) is back
+Greenwich Mean Time (GMT) is back

 Why do the clocks change in the UK?